What is kimchi?

 “A balanced meal should contain protein, fruit/vegetables and carbohydrates.
 So you could add kimchi to a tofu and vegetable stir fry, served with brown rice.”

 “Yes this can be a side effect but it will improve as your body gets used to you eating kimchi.
 The healthy bacteria get to work in your gut and as they ferment they release gases and by-products that can leave you feeling bloated.
-Start with 1 tbsp kimchi and then build up your tolerance.”
+Start with 1 tablespoon kimchi and then build up your tolerance.”

 “There can be different bacteria in the different types of kimchi.
 Some of the shop bought versions will have specific strains of bacteria added in that are known to be beneficial.
 Both can be good to eat!”